School Science Lessons

 The process takes about 7 to 12 days in traditional kilns, where 8 to 12 kg of wood are used to produce 1 kg of charcoal.

-With the above inefficiency in the production and the growing usage of charcoal suggests that greenhouse gas emissions associated with charcoal could reach 15 billion tonnes of carbon dioxide by 2050, which will be released into the atmosphere leading to climate change.
+The growing usage of charcoal suggests that greenhouse gas emissions associated with charcoal could reach 15 billion tonnes of carbon dioxide by 2050, which will be released into the atmosphere leading to climate change.

 Perindopril